austinmacmath/EMPTI/README.md

 ## Technical Concerns

 ## Edits
-* for credibility
-    * add google logo
 * add all manipulations on high synergy page
 * synergy is all of the manipuilations
 * between tutorial and real thing, have black screen syaing experiment beginning
     * reiterate instructions from first page
-* move tutorial right in front of corresponding synergistic condition
 * for identification manipulation, put the writing questionnaire at the very beginning
     * say algorithm just learned from the questionnaire for high synergy condition]
     * algorithm doesn't learn from questiionnaire for low synergy